DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Anyone would get interested when you say it like that."

 Following the traces of devastation left by the cryptid...
-Last night Reiren traced followed it through and as result: nearby there ruins which she believed to be belonged to humans.
+Last night using it's footprints Reiren traced it's path and as result, she found nearby ruins which she believed to be belonged to humans.

 "Difficult to imagine finding ruins left by humans so deep in the forest."

-Said Farin who could vine in front with her shamshir.
+Said Farin who cut a vine in front with her shamshir.

 "On what grounds you believe it to be human work?"

-"Cause it is not our work after all.
+"Cause it is not our work.
-Therefore ain't humans only ones who could make it?
+Thus wouldn't be humans the only one who could make such building?
 I cannot fathom when it was built though.
 Well see for thyself."

 Elf pushed aside leaves with both of her hands and pointed ahead with her chin.

 There...
-They could see ruins of megalith.
+They could see a megalith.
-These were ruins created from multiple blocks of processed rocks.
+These ruins were created from multiple blocks of processed rocks.

 _TL Note:_ I think rather than megalith, it is more of a big stone building (akin to pyramids)

 It's surface was completely covered by moss, various vines and flowers.
 Kai thought it might be first time he saw building getting claimed by green to this degree

-"...Surprising.
+"...I'm surprised.
 Please look at it, Jeanne-sama."

 Farin pointed towards the ruins.

-"See tree, besides it, bending to such degree alongside of outer wall of the ruins.
+"If you look at a tree, besides it, bending to a such degree alongside of outer wall of the ruins.
 This means..."

 "Ruins were created first.
 And it means that these trees grew afterwards."

 Jeanne quietly watched the ruins in astonishment. _TL Note:_ I changed here a bit as it sounds weird to me, jp `遺跡を見つめるジャンヌも神妙な面持ちだ。`

-These ruins existed since ancient times, far longer than ancient tree besides it that was several hundred years old.
+These ruins existed since ancient times, far longer than ancient tree besides it that could be several hundred years old.

-"Find megalith in such place, huh?"
+"Finding the megalith in such place, huh?"

 "Mega...?"